ralphjsmit/filament/packages/forms/docs/03-fields/14-tags-input.md

     ->trim()
 ```

-You may want to enable trimming globally for all tags inputs.
+You may want to enable trimming globally for all tags inputs, similar to Laravel's `TrimStrings` middleware.
 You can do this in a service provider using the `configureUsing()` method:

 ```php
 use Filament\Forms\Components\TagsInput;